We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Although it’s typically associated with hormone fluctuations during puberty, hormonal acne can affect adults of any age.
-It’s especially common in women.
+Hormonal acne is typically associated with puberty, but can affect adults of any age, and is especially common in women.
 A number of factors may contribute to this, including menstruation and menopause.

 Expert opinions are mixed when it comes to hormonal acne.
 Although the Mayo Clinic says hormones generally aren’t a factor in adult acne, hormonal imbalances may contribute to acne in adults with underlying medical conditions.

 In other cases, adults with acne may not have any “measurable” hormone issues.
 This can make diagnosis and treatment challenging.